bbhulani/sdc_p5_vehicle_tracking/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?
 I started with scale 1.5 but noticed that the detection worked a lot better with scale=2 using YCrCb colorspace 3-channel HOG features along with spatially binned color and histograms of color features in a normalized feature vector.
 Here's the output of the pipeline on the test images:

-[Boundary boxes and heat map for test_images/test1.jpg]: ./output_images/bbox_hmap1.jpg
+![Boundary boxes and heat map for test_images/test1.jpg]: ./output_images/bbox_hmap1.jpg

-[Boundary boxes and heat map for test_images/test2.jpg]: ./output_images/bbox_hmap2.jpg
+![Boundary boxes and heat map for test_images/test2.jpg]: ./output_images/bbox_hmap2.jpg

-[Boundary boxes and heat map for test_images/test3.jpg]: ./output_images/bbox_hmap3.jpg
+![Boundary boxes and heat map for test_images/test3.jpg]: ./output_images/bbox_hmap3.jpg

-[Boundary boxes and heat map for test_images/test4.jpg]: ./output_images/bbox_hmap4.jpg
+![Boundary boxes and heat map for test_images/test4.jpg]: ./output_images/bbox_hmap4.jpg

-[Boundary boxes and heat map for test_images/test5.jpg]: ./output_images/bbox_hmap5.jpg
+![Boundary boxes and heat map for test_images/test5.jpg]: ./output_images/bbox_hmap5.jpg

-[Boundary boxes and heat map for test_images/test6.jpg]: ./output_images/bbox_hmap6.jpg
+![Boundary boxes and heat map for test_images/test6.jpg]: ./output_images/bbox_hmap6.jpg

 ---